-Dispute Resolution Services

-Page: 1

-Residential Tenancy Branch Office of Housing and Construction Standards

-DECISION

-Dispute Codes OPR-DR, MNR-DR, FFL

-Preliminary Matters

-I note that spelling of the landlord's name on the Application for Dispute Resolution submitted by the landlord is slightly different than the spelling of the landlord's name shown on the tenancy agreement.
-Section 64(3)(c) of the Act allows me to amend the application to reflect the tenancy agreement, which I have done.

-Introduction

-This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord to obtain an Order of Possession based on unpaid rent, to obtain monetary compensation for unpaid rent, and to recover the filing fee paid for the application.

-This decision is written based on the Application for Dispute Resolution, evidence, and submissions provided by the landlord on June 7, 2022.

-The landlord submitted two signed Proof of Service Notice of Direct Request Proceeding forms which declare that on June 9, 2022, the landlord sent each tenant the Notice of Dispute Resolution Proceeding - Direct Request by registered mail to the rental unit.
-The landlord provided a copy of the Canada Post Customer Receipts containing the tracking numbers to confirm these mailings.

-Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that the Direct Request Proceeding documents were served on June 9, 2022 and are deemed to have been received by the tenants on June 14, 2022, the fifth day after their registered mailing.

-Issue(s) to be Decided

-Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?
+Dispute Resolution Services Page: 1 Residential Tenancy Branch Office of Housing and Construction Standards A matter regarding HomeLife Advantage Realty Ltd. and [tenant name suppressed to protect privacy] DECISION Dispute Codes OPR-DR, MNR-DR, FFL Introduction This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord to obtain an Order of Possession based on unpaid rent, to obtain monetary compensation for unpaid rent, and to recover the filing fee paid for the application.
+This decision is written based on the Application for Dispute Resolution, evidence, and submissions provided by the landlord on June 23, 2022.
+The landlord submitted one signed Proof of Service Notice of Direct Request Proceeding which declares that on July 13, 2022, the landlord sent the tenants the Notice of Dispute Resolution Proceeding - Direct Request by registered mail to the rental unit.
+The landlord provided a copy of two envelopes containing the Canada Post tracking numbers to confirm these mailings. -Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that the Direct Request Proceeding documents were served on July 13, 2022 and are deemed to have been received by the tenants on July 18, 2022, the fifth day after their registered mailing.
+Issue(s) to be Decided Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?
 Is the landlord entitled to monetary compensation for unpaid rent pursuant to section 67 of the Act?

-Page: 2

 Is the landlord entitled to recover the filing fee for this application pursuant to section 72 of the Act?

-Background and Evidence

-I have reviewed all written submissions and evidence before me; however, only the evidence and submissions relevant to the issues and findings in this matter are described in this decision.
+Page: 2 Background and Evidence I have reviewed all written submissions and evidence before me; however, only the evidence and submissions relevant to the issues and findings in this matter are described in this decision.
 The landlord submitted the following relevant evidentiary material: